-Disclosures: BS is a member of the advisory board of CardioFocus and received speaker honoraria from CardioFocus and Medtronic.
-JP received scientific grant from Czech governament No. IG180503 and scientific grant of Cardiofocus Inc. KRJC is a member of the advisory board of Medtronic received speaker honoraria from CardioFocus and Medtronic.
-SB received speaker honoraria from CardioFocus and Medtronic.
-PN was supported by scientific grant from Czech governament No. IG180503 and scientific grant od Cardiofocus Inc. Not related to this paper: Stock options for Farapulse, Consultant Biosense Webster, Affera, Medtronic, Abbott, BostonScientific.
-All others have none.
+Dr Schmidt is a member of the advisory board of CardioFocus and received speaker honoraria from CardioFocus and Medtronic.
+Dr Petru received scientific grant from Czech government No. IG180503 and scientific grant of Cardiofocus Inc. K.R.J.
+Chun is a member of the advisory board of Medtronic received speaker honoraria from CardioFocus and Medtronic.
+Dr Bordignon received speaker honoraria from CardioFocus and Medtronic.
+Dr Neuzil was supported by scientific grant from Czech government No. IG180503 and scientific grant od Cardiofocus Inc. Not related to this article: Stock options for Farapulse, Consultant Biosense Webster, Affera, Medtronic, Abbott, BostonScientific.
+The other authors report no conflicts.